Pachycereus pringlei: Chemistry

 In contrast to other psychedelic cacti, Pachycereus pringlei does not contain mescaline.
-However, a number of mescaline-related constituents have been identified in Pachycereus pringlei, including the phenethylamines 3,4-dimethoxyphenethylamine (not rigidly proven) and N-methylmescaline and the tetrahydroisoquinolines or cyclized phenethylamines heliamine, N-methylheliamine, tehaunine, tehaunine N-oxide, lemaireocereine, weberine, and carnegine.
+However, a number of mescaline-related constituents have been identified in the cactus, including the phenethylamines 3,4-dimethoxyphenethylamine (not rigidly proven) and N-methylmescaline as well as the tetrahydroisoquinolines and cyclized phenethylamines heliamine, N-methylheliamine, tehaunine, tehaunine N-oxide, lemaireocereine, weberine, and carnegine.
 When Shulgin started investigating Pachycereus pringlei, five compounds in it had already been identified (possibly referring to heliamine, tehaunine, tehaunine N-oxide, lemaireocereine, and weberine), and Shulgin stated that he had seen mass spectrometry for an additional 18 compounds.
-Some of the additional compounds, like N-methylmescaline, were subsequently disclosed by Keeper Trout.
+Some of the additional compounds, like N-methylmescaline, were subsequently researched by Keeper Trout.

-Some of the isoquinoline constituents that Shulgin assessed, like carnegine, have been identified as potent monoamine oxidase inhibitors (MAOIs).
+Some of the tetrahydroisoquinoline constituents that Shulgin assessed, like carnegine, have been identified as potent monoamine oxidase inhibitors (MAOIs).
 According to Shulgin, N-methylmescaline, in combination with MAOIs also present in the cactus that allow N-methylmescaline to become orally active, may be the active psychedelic constituent.
 This has led to Pachycereus pringlei being dubbed by Shulgin as "cactahuasca" (or spelled "cactihuasca" or "cactohuasca"), as it would be analogous to ayahuasca, a combination of the monoamine oxidase (MAO)-metabolized and normally orally-inactive psychedelic dimethyltryptamine (DMT) with MAOI harmala alkaloids that allow for oral activity.
 In any case, Shulgin's hypothesis of Pachycereus pringleis psychedelic activity remains unconfirmed, and the active constituents have yet to be fully resolved.
 It has been noted that N-methylation of psychedelic phenethylamines, for instance the cases of Beatrice (N-methyl-DOM) and methyl-DOB (N-methyl-DOB), has invariably greatly reduced or eliminated their hallucinogenic activity.
 On the other hand, trichocereine (N,N-dimethylmescaline) has been reported to be psychedelic, although these findings are conflicting and controversial.
 In addition, methyl-TMA (N-methyl-TMA) and N-methyl-DOET are known to be psychedelic at sufficiently high doses.
-No naturally occurring isoquinolines are known to be hallucinogenic in humans.
+No naturally occurring tetrahydroisoquinolines are definitely known to be hallucinogenic in humans.
 Synthetic tetrahydroisoquinoline analogues of potent phenethylamine psychedelics, for instance DOM-CR (a cyclized analogue of DOM) and DOB-CR (a cyclized analogue of DOB), show loss of hallucinogen-like effects in animals.

-Some of the alkaloids in Pachycereus pringlei, like carnegine, are known to have toxic effects in animals, for instance strychnine-like convulsions.
+Some of the alkaloids in Pachycereus pringlei, like carnegine, are known to be neurotoxic in laboratory animals.